CosmosDB/labs/technical_deep_dive/04-querying_the_database_using_sql.md

     > This query should have returned a page of records from a single partition.

+1. In the query tab, replace the contents of the *query editor* with the following SQL query:

+    ```sql
+    SELECT * FROM students s
+    ```

+1. Click the **Execute Query** button in the query tab to run the query.

+1. In the **Results** pane, observe the results of your query.

+    > This query should have returned a page of records from a single partition.

 1. In the *query editor*, replace the current query with the following query:

     ```sql